-- -Addressing diversity in the district. - -Issues related to language barriers for the students (practical problems in addition to symbolic formulas). - -Teacher and parent representation on the Task Force. - -Getting feedback from the Board about whether the Task Force is on the right track. - -How the Task Force will give feedback to the Board and a timeframe. - -Comparing curricula.
+-Addressing diversity in the district.

+-Issues related to language barriers for the students (practical problems in addition to symbolic formulas).

+-Teacher and parent representation on the Task Force.

+-Getting feedback from the Board about whether the Task Force is on the right track.

+-How the Task Force will give feedback to the Board and a timeframe.

+-Comparing curricula.

+Suggestions related to how the Task Force will respond to the Board of Education

+-Develop a document relative to what the Board would like answered.

+-Decide on information to be gathered and purpose for documents.

+-Develop a timeline for meetings.

-Suggestions related to how the Task Force will respond to the Board of Education questions of a policy nature, list possible information gathering that the Task Force could undergo to follow them, parcel them out and assign among the Task Force members.
+-Document each of the statements from the Board meeting in April, translate them into research questions of a policy nature, list possible information gathering that the Task Force could undergo to follow them, parcel them out and assign among the Task Force members.